The Curse of the Superstar Salesperson Turned Sales Leader

 That skillset starts with having a nose for talent

-Once we acknowledge that elite level sales people don’t make elite level sales leaders, we need to also accept the following: building a remarkable sales team requires great coaching, but you can't coach talent.
+Once we acknowledge that elite-level salespeople don’t make elite-level sales leaders, we need to also accept the following: building a remarkable sales team requires great coaching, but you can't coach talent.
 The elite coaches understand this immutable truth.

 Most sales leaders don’t realize that the talent truths of sports have the same implications for sales teams.
 The best sales leaders have learned that it's better to spend time identifying and recruiting top sales talent than developing it within their existing team.